n64blog/n64blog.github.io/_posts/2016-11-13-tribute-album-64-overloads-your-ears-with-n64-nostalgia.md

 featured: false
 img: '/assets/post/tribute-album-64-header.jpg'
 ---
-Over 200 musicians from around the world have teamed up to produce an incredible compilation of 87 N64 game covers.
+Over 200 musicians from around the world have teamed up to produce Tribute Album 64, an incredible compilation of 87 N64 game covers.

 A wide range of N64 games are represented on the album.
 You'll find classic tunes from popular titles such as Super Mario 64 and The Legend of Zelda: Ocarina of Time, as well as music from lesser known games such as Buck Bumble and Cruis'n World.
 It's the ultimate listening experience for any N64 fan!